When Neil Young Made a Rockabilly Record, ‘Everybody’s Rockin”

 For the project, Young threw together a handful of musicians he dubbed the Shocking Pinks.
 Ben Keith, who played pedal steel on Young's biggest seller, Harvest, was recruited to play lead guitar and alto saxophone.
 In the spirit of the originals, they recorded live and quickly.
 Of the 10 songs, six were originals, with the other four comprised of covers of early rock songs like Jimmy Reed's "Bright Lights, Big City" and Bobby Freeman's "Betty Lou's Got a New Pair of Shoes."

 Geffen wasn't happy with the results and shut down the sessions.
 Even though it had only 25 minutes of releasable music, the label still put out the album, complete with a photo of the star looking more like Neil Diamond -- with slicked-back hair and a pink suit -- than Neil Young.
 The album was slammed, not just because it was rockabilly, but because it was stale rockabilly.
 The songs Young wrote are uninspired genre exercises and the covers lack the raw energy of the original recordings.
 Only Junior Parker's "Mystery Train," which was also recorded by Elvis Presley, has any sort of life to it.

-Watch Neil Young's Video for 'Wonderin''
+Listen to Neil Young's 'Wonderin''